sajid-ahmed1/langchain_learning/README.md

 ## My Feedback

 - Module 1 was great!
 As someone who prompts ChatGPT and Gemini, it's so good to translate the knowledge I have with the actual inner workings of an agent.
 The concept sounds scary but very familar to Power Automate and Flows!
+- Module 2 was even better!
+Really getting handson with the Supervisor subagent framework to have my wife's struggle automated was super cool!
+It does take practise but so worth it at the end!
+Link to trace: https://smith.langchain.com/public/3ac4fe7b-cbcb-400c-8f00-efacd5db59da/r